irontec/sngrep/README.md

 ## Prerequisites

  - libncurse5 - for UI , windows, panels.
  - libpcap - for parsing pcap files.
+(Optional, see below)
  - ngrep - for live captures.
+(Optional, see below)
  - stdbuf - for piping ngrep output unbuffered.
+(Optional, see below)

 ## Installing